-Version 6, 24 July, 2014
+Version 8, 5 September, 2014

 The aim of this draft is to provide, for the purpose of discussion, draft recommendations and explanations for the questions in the Translation and Transliteration of Contact Information Policy Development Process (PDP) Working Group Charter.
-This straw man also addresses those additional questions the Working Group has identified during its meetings, and those the Expert Working Group to Define Requirements for Internationalized Registration Data and Corresponding Data Model for gTLD Registries asked the Working Group to respond to.
+This straw man also addresses those additional questions the Working Group has identified during its meetings.
 They are all listed here: https://community.icann.org/display/tatcipdp/4+Proposed+Questions+ and +Taxonomies

 In the below “transformation” is used as shorthand for "translation or transliteration".

-See community.icann.org/display/tatcipdp/1+What+is+contact+information +and+What+Taxonomies+are+Available and O1 below for definitions of technical terms.

-Main questions in the Working Group's charter (marked C for Charter):
+Main two questions in the Working Group's charter (marked C for Charter):